Harley-Davidson Twin Cam engine: Development

 Development of the Twin Cam started in the early 1990s, as Harley sought to address problems affecting the previous Evolution engine, particularly structural weaknesses within the crankcase, oil circulation and leakages.
 While aftermarket firms such as S&S Cycle previously responded with stronger crankcase components for high-performance Evolutions, Harley went for a completely new design, while keeping the engine fundamentally and aesthetically similar to the traditional 45-degree, air-cooled overhead valve V-twin.

 The Twin Cam only shared 18 parts with its predecessor, as almost all of the components were unique to the engine.
-As the name implies, the engine uses two chain-driven cams, to comply with EPA noise regulations.
+As the name implies, the engine uses two chain-driven camshafts, to comply with EPA noise regulations.
 The drivetrain was reinforced through a mounting scheme called the "Revised Rear Interface", allowing the transmission case to be mounted directly to the rear of the engine, with the primary drive and clutch covers playing less of a structural role; this was also partly the reason for Softails not initially receiving a Twin Cam for the 1999 model year.

 The early prototype Twin Cam engines had considerable trouble with the oiling system.
 These problems delayed release of the engine as scheduled for the 1997 model year.
 When the engines were run, oil came out any gasketed joint as well as the breather.
 Harley sought the help of Paul Troxler, a young engineer from Southwest Research Institute and eventually the problem was traced to a design which drained the cam case into the crankcase, and used a single scavenge pump.
 Due to airflow through ports in the crankcase wall, the cam case was not draining properly.
 After much testing, the solution was to seal the cam case from the crankcase and use a dual scavenge system, which was incorporated into the engine, rather than as an outboard pump as used on older Big Twins since the original Knucklehead.
 However, oil was still not scavenging properly from the crankcase, and this was traced to an acoustic phenomenon due to the caliber of the scavenge inlet.
 Restricting the diameter of the inlet, a counter-intuitive solution, solved that problem.